How do I volunteer at the NH Food Bank?

 Is the NH Food Bank able to accommodate the needs of a handicapped or disabled person as a volunteer?

 We occasionally have projects that our special needs volunteers can help with.
-Please contact our Volunteer Coordinator to discuss opportunities.
+Please contact Director of Development, Nancy Mellitt to discuss opportunities.

 Does the NH Food Bank have a meeting room we can use before or after our volunteer visit?